BRobat/BEMO/README.md

 ## TODO

+- remake photosynthesis to be more realistic
+- refactor eyes to work as field of view
 - give organisms feel of surroundings
-- add attack mechanism
 - add defense mechanism
 - make brain resizable
-- refactor eyes to work as resolution of view
 - add reload button
 - add a way to save and load organisms
 - add a way to save and load worlds